 What are the risks and complications of liposuction?

-Liposuction is a relatively safe procedure in experienced hands.
-Board certification in plastic surgery ensures that your surgeon has the necessary training in body contouring.
-Large volume liposuction carries a higher risk profile, as does increasing the number of areas to be treated.
+Liposuction surgery is a relatively safe in experienced hands.
+A board certified surgeon in plastic surgery ensures that they have the necessary training in body contouring.
+Large-volume liposuction carries a higher risk profile, as does increasing the number of areas to be treated.
 The more areas treated and the larger the volume of liposuction, the higher the chance of infection, delayed healing, and the formation of fat or blood clots migrating to the lungs.
 There is also risk of excessive fluid loss leading to shock and fluid accumulation underneath the skin (seroma).
 In addition, there may be some nerve sensitivity issues.
 In very rare circumstances, perforation of vital internal organs can occur.
 Adverse drug reactions occur rarely.

 Make sure to discuss the potential risks and complications with Dr. Panossian in greater detail as it applies to your particular situation.
 Dr. Panossian performs liposuction in his Los Angeles office, but has privileges at local hospitals, if larger volume liposuction is indicated.

 The scars are small and well-hidden.
 However, contour irregularities (for example, bumpiness or small divots) and asymmetry can occur.
 There can also be numbness and pigmentation changes over the liposuction areas.
 Occasionally, additional surgery may be recommended to improve these problems.

 Rest assured that Dr. Panossian’s staff is available at all times to answer if you are candidate for liposuction, your pre- and postoperative questions and to address any problems that arise.